atre/it-for-kids/docs/README.md

   - Always learn
   - Newer use old stuff
   - Always look forward
-  - Change environment to grow
+  - Constantly change environment to grow
   - Analyze all the data

 - #### My interest